Remote onboarding - how to make virtual onboarding a success

 Communication is king

-To ensure that new colleagues are fully operational from day one, they should be equipped with everything they need to work from home or remotely from day one.
-This includes high-quality office equipment, above all ergonomic desks and office chairs.
-What else is needed to work productively (e.g. desk lamp, mobile pedestal or similar) should be decided by each employee themselves.
+To ensure that new colleagues are fully operational from day one, they should be equipped with everything they need for working in the home office or remote work from day one.
+This includes high-quality office equipment, especially ergonomic desks and office chairs.
+Each employee should decide for themselves what else is needed to work productively (e.g. desk lamp, mobile pedestal or similar).

 In addition to an ergonomic workstation, the most important thing is the technical equipment.
 This usually includes a laptop, an additional monitor and a keyboard and mouse as basic equipment.
 What else is needed depends on the task area and must be clarified individually.
 The technical equipment includes all the necessary software programs, such as the classic Office programs, video conferencing software and collaboration tools.
 Ideally, these are already pre-installed so that the "newcomers" can get started straight away.